hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 ```
 <div class="figure-label">Fig. 5: An update skeleton.</div>

-The function `hash:set!` takes three arguments: the hash map, the key—in this
+The function `hash:set!` takes three arguments: the hash map, the key—here
-case a string representation of the module name, and a value.
+a string representation of the module name–, and a value.
 In this case, we
 know that the value will be a hash map, so I already put the `make-hash`
 function in the skeleton. `make-hash` in zepto can also operate on a list of
 key-value pairs, which we will leverage.
 But how do we generate a list of